inmanta/inmanta-core/docs/quickstart.rst

                         admin_password="test", admin_email="admin@example.com", site_name="localhost")

-* On lines 1-6 we import all required packages.
+* Lines 1-6 import all required packages.
-* On line 9 we define the server on which we want to deploy Drupal.
+* Line 9 defines on which we want to deploy Drupal.

  * The *name* attribute is the hostname of the machine, which is later used to determine what configuration needs to be deployed on which machine.
  * The *os* attribute defines which operating system this server runs.
+This is used to select the right tools (yum or dnf or apt).
  * The *ip* attribute is the IP address of this host.
-Now, we define this attribute manually, later on we will let Inmanta manage this automatically.
+Now, we define this attribute manually, later on we will let Inmanta discover this automatically.

 * Lines 12 and 13 deploy an apache server and mysql server on our host.
-* Line 16 defines the name (hostname) of the web application, and line 18 defines the database used by Drupal.
+* Line 16 defines the name (hostname) of the web application.
-* Line 17 defines a database for our Drupal website.
+* Lines 17-18 define a database for our Drupal website.
-* Line 19 defines the actual Drupal application.
+* Lines 19-20 define the actual Drupal application.

 Deploy the configuration model